 Welcome.
 Thank you for visiting.

 I am a sociologist and applied social scientist working at the intersection of food, health & social policy.
-Until recently, I held a tenure-track Assistant Professor position in the Department of Human Development and Family Studies at the University of Illinois Urbana-Champaign where I led the Food Equity & Dignity (FED) Lab.
+Until recently, I held a tenure-track Assistant Professor position in the Department of Human Development and Family Studies at the University of Illinois Urbana-Champaign.
+In my current role, I work as a public policy researcher where I manage research and evaluation in the public sphere and help put research into practice within community.

 I am also interested in how researchers can best study people’s values, meanings and practices.
 I draw from diverse methods in my research, including: qualitative individual and focus group interviews, participant observation, photo voice exercises, food recall conversations, discourse & content analysis, participatory asset mapping, ethnography, and quantitative survey analysis.